Tag: ice hockey rules

 Key Takeaways

-• Goalies can cover the puck under pressure.
+• Goalies may legally freeze the puck

 What Is a Delayed Penalty in Ice Hockey?